New base jumpers are like drug addicts, and I was no different. —Steph Davis

 Davis, along with Richard, has been able to cobble together a living with her climbing again through sponsorships.
 She writes books and blogs and runs a business.
 A year ago, Davis and Richard opened Moab Base Adventures, offering tandem BASE jumping off the local terrain to the public.

 "It's the only place in the world you can do a tandem base jump from a cliff," says Davis.
 "People tell us it changed their life.
 Their greatest fear was to step off the edge of a cliff.
-That is life-changing."2 comments on this story
+That is life-changing."

 Davis, a small woman with dark eyes and hair, is as lean and spare as you would expect from someone who pulls herself up mountains regularly (and also practices yoga and embraces a vegan diet).
 Climbing has defined her life and she has embraced it.
 Her passion for climbing was understandably hard on her family, but even they have come to accept it.